Jack000/Expose/readme.md

 	---

 If you're like me and shoot video in log profile, doing post work can be a pain.
 I like to globally apply a film print emulation LUT for a consistent look.
 Note that FFmpeg will look for the LUT file in the working directory you started the script in.
-Notably FFmpeg does not support .look LUTs, so you'll have to convert them to one of .cube .3dl .dat or .m3d
+FFmpeg does not support .look LUTs, so you'll have to convert them to one of .cube .3dl .dat or .m3d

 ![3d LUT](http://jack.works/exposeimages/lut3d.jpg)